MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 2. If Windows PowerShell is still open from the previous lab exercise, select the **Windows PowerShell** icon on the taskbar; otherwise, you must open an elevated instance of Windows PowerShell just as you did before.
 Maximize your PowerShell window.

-3. In ther prior lab exercise, you installed Microsoft Graph PowerShell.
+3. In the prior lab exercise, you installed Microsoft Graph PowerShell.
 You must now import both the **Microsoft.Graph.Groups** sub-module (which contains the cmdlets to view and maintain Microsoft groups) and the **Microsoft.Graph.Identity.DirectoryManagement** sub-module (which contains the cmdlets necessary to recover the deleted group).
 To do so, type the following commands and then press Enter:  <br/>

 		Import-Module Microsoft.Graph.Groups